 Hi, Sean.

-Uh I wanted to say a couple things.
+I wanted to say a couple things.

-First of all, I want to say for thank you for your tireless fighting for years to save this country.
+First of all, I want to say for, thank you for your tireless fighting for years to save this country.

-You're one of the main things.
+You're one of the main people.

 I can't do it without you.